stanfordnmbl/opencap-processing/README.md

-This repository enables the postprocessing of results captured from [OpenCap](opencap.ai).
+This repository enables the post-processing of human movement kinematics collected using [OpenCap](opencap.ai).
 You can run kinematic analyses, download multiple sessions using scripting, and run muscle-driven simulations to estimate kinetics.

 # Publication
 ## Publication